TomislavPavkovic/outlier-detection/if-net/README.md

 ```
 python generate.py
 ```
-generates the reconstructions of the, during training unseen, test examples from ShapeNet into  the folder
+generates the reconstructions of the, during training unseen, test examples from the dataset into  the folder
 ```experiments/YOUR_EXPERIMENT/evaluation_CHECKPOINT_@256/generation```.
 You can choose the IF-Net model checkpoint in ifnet_config.yaml.
 Use the model with minimum validation error for this,
 You can also choose the number of points that fit into GPU memory at once (400k for small GPU's) in the same file.
 Please also add all parameters set during training.